 After the whole “join the Evernote side” sign-up, it will essentially be divided into two camps.
 If you want to play with your blog, you will log in Postach.io, and if you want to write your posts, you will need to access your Evernote on the device of your choice.
 This is annoying at first, but it has its advantages and disadvantages.
 If you want everything in one place, tough luck.
 So let’s talk about the blog first and then later about posts.

 In your dashboard, you will pop in the Site area, and on the right will be a small menu that will take you to your Account and Help areas.
 If you want to edit your site, you will discover another menu with Details, Theme, Add-ons and Source Code Areas.
 You will automatically be in the Details where you can edit your subdomain (or change it to custom one), change Evernote notebook, title, author and other useful, and basic stuff.
 Themes and Add-ons are self-explanatory and if you are more adventurous you can play with source code inside Source Code tab.

 In the Account area, you can change your information, along with the billing method.
-You should also take a note, that you are limited to 10 sites and 5 authors with unlimited content.
-However, there should be a disclaimer that will remind you that this “unlimited” is actually limited with your Evernote account.
+You should also take a note, that you are limited to certain amount of sites with unlimited content and authors.
+However, there should be a disclaimer that will remind you that this “unlimited” is actually limited to your Evernote account.
 We mentioned this before, but to remind you, Evernote is a freemium tool, which means you will get free basic features, but to get more you will need to upgrade.

 Themes and tools

 Design themes are sleek and you can apply them with one click.
 The bad news is that there are currently only fifteen of them.
 Once you apply desired theme design, the only way to customize is to dig through its source code.
 Bad news for beginners, good news for tech savvy people.
 Bonus, you can upload your own theme via GitHub, which is easily connected with your username and password.